E-Suddeth/Project-1-Product_Orders/README.md

 	- Also to use in a join, for analysis by region
 - Looking over tables and doing explanations of what such means
 - Creating ER-Diagram (hopefully; through DBeaver)
+- Finding great insights to be acted on, and presenting in a docx

 ## Files
 - readme.md